 It’s slightly different from reducing the brightness of your device.
 When you lower the brightness, the screen becomes darker.
 But when you decrease the white point, the screen turns insipid.

 How to Reduce Intensity of Bright Colors Using “Reduce White Point” in iOS 10 on iPhone or iPad

 Step #1.
-Launch Settings app on your iOS device → Tap on General.
+Launch Settings app on your iOS device → Tap on Accessibility.

 That’s all!
 Now, the screen of your iPhone will turn pale making it a lot easier for your eyes.

 Accessibility has won a lot of accolades for being a fabulous asset for the people.
 It’s great to see these new features which have enormously enhanced its functionality.
 Hopefully, Apple continues to make this highly impressive feature more user-friendly.